Plasmonic Aerosols: Results and Discussion

-This result implies from the geometric, $L_{\parallel}$, and material, $\lambda_{p}$ , properties of the nanorod, the shift in the absorption peak wavelength can be estimated as the host medium surrounding the nanorods is varied.
+This result implies that if the geometric ($L_{\parallel}$) and material ($\lambda_{p}$) properties of the nanorod are known, the shift in the absorption peak wavelength can be estimated as the host medium surrounding the nanorods is varied.

-To validate Eq.
-2, we carried out experiments and simulations measuring the absorbance peak wavelength as the aspect ratio of the gold nanorods was varied from $7.5$, $13$, $16.8$, $33$ and $38$ in toluene and air, Fig. 4(a).
-As anticipated, the simulations showed the absorbance peak wavelength depends linearly on the aspect ratio of the nanorods, $\lambda_{toluene}=0.135(l/d)+0.422$ and $\lambda_{air}=0.0883(l/d)+0.359$, and the peak red-shifts as the refractive index of the host medium increases.\cite{Fontana2017} The experimental data agrees well with the simulation data, within experimental uncertainty.

-In Fig. 4(b) we find the sensitivity also depends linearly on the aspect ratio, $\partial \lambda/\partial n_{m}=0.098(l/d)+0.133$, for the data retrieved from the simulations (solid line).
-This result is supported by the good agreement with the experimental data.
+In Fig. 4(b), we show the sensitivity also depends linearly on the aspect ratio, $\partial \lambda/\partial n_{m}=0.098(l/d)+0.133$, for the data retrieved from the simulations (solid line).
+This result is in good agreement with the experimental data.
 For smaller aspect ratios, the relationship in Eq.
-2 is confirmed (dashed line), providing a straightforward means to predict the sensitivity.
-For larger aspect ratios, Eq.
-2 begins to diverge from the simulation data (e.g. $18\%$ at aspect ratio$=45$) showing the limitations of the simple relationship.
+2 is confirmed (dashed line).
+For larger aspect ratios, the predictions of Eq.
+2 begin to deviate from the simulation data (e.g. $18\%$ at $\textrm{aspect ratio}=45$), showing the limitations of the simple relationship.
+Eq.
+2 provides a straightforward means to predict the sensitivity, and the good agreement with experimental and simulation data further supports the nanorods being thermodynamically stabilized in the gas phase.

-The absorbance peak wavelength shifts are $\sim\mu m$ per refractive index unit (RIU) in Fig. 4(b).
-This large sensitivity implies very small changes in the host medium can be detected.
-To investigate this possibility, simulations of gold nanorods with an aspect ratio of $30$ were perform in He, Air, and CO$_{2}$ gases, Fig. 4(c).
-The absorbance peak wavelength shifted from $3,275.94~nm$ for He to $3,277.25~nm$ for CO$_{2}$, showing that changes of $\Delta n_{m}\approx 10^{-4}$ may be detectable at atmospheric transmission window wavelengths.\cite{Neubrech2008}
+The absorbance peak wavelength shifts are on the order of several microns per refractive index unit (RIU) in Fig. 4(b).
+This large sensitivity implies that very small changes in the host medium can be detected, suggesting that plasmonic aerosols may be good candidates to accurately probe and model remote environments such as atmospheric systems at benchtop size scales.
+To investigate this possibility, gold nanorods with an aspect ratio of $30$ were simulated in He, Air, and CO$_{2}$ gaseous environments (Fig. 4(c)).
+The absorbance peak wavelength shifted from $3,275.94~nm$ for He to $3,277.25~nm$ for CO$_{2}$, showing that changes of $\Delta n_{m}\approx 10^{-4}$ may be detectable at atmospheric transmission window wavelengths.\cite{Neubrech2008,Raman2011}

-In conclusion, we united the fields of plasmonics and nanoparticle aerosols by efficiently transitioning gold nanorods into the gas phase and measuring the optical response, demonstrating for the first time a plasmonic aerosol.
-We suggested at mid-wave infrared wavelengths that plasmonic aerosols may be useful in aiding geoengineering challenges.
-The full consequences of transitioning liquid and solid phase plasmonic properties to the gas phase remains an open question and warrants future investigations.